 How Kiddle’s Search Works

-- Safe sites and pages written specifically for kids.
-Handpicked and checked by Kiddle editors.
+Kiddle safe sites and pages are written specifically for kids.
+The results, typical 1-3 – are handpicked and checked by Kiddle’s editors.

 Typically, results 8 onwards.